PostgreSQL (10)

 Stored Procedures are User Defined Functions (UDF).

 Using PL/pgSQL, functions can be added to the database directly.
-Procedures and functions can be written in other languages as well.
+Procedures and functions can be written in other languages.

 Stored procedures